 In order to really heal we need to have a safe and stress-free place.
 An environment where limbic regulation can happen.
-Where there is no fear inducing spikes in our daily life, no unnecessary triggers and emotional consistency.
+Where there are no fear-inducing spikes in our daily life, no unnecessary triggers, and emotional consistency.
 Something akin, to those fancy rehab centers where one can go long-term.

 Since most of us cannot afford those expensive places we have to find ways to replicate that kind of positive environment.
-For me it meant taking time off work, not interacting with many people.
+For me, it meant taking time off work, and not interacting with many people.
 And having a loving son to support my recovery.

 Healing takes time and it gets harder to overcome early experiences the older one gets and the more added layers of pain and adversity are added over the years.